Insults, put downs, “jokes”, name calling, silent treatment.

 Putting us on an allowance.

-Money and it’s source are a mystery.
+Their money and it’s source are a mystery.

-Borrowing money and not paying it back.
+Borrowing money from us and not paying it back.

 Keeping credit cards or accounts secretly.